skiphansen/dmitrygr-einkTags/chroma_shell/README.md

 For non-developers the most useful function provided by chroma_shell is the ability to backup and restore the tag's EEPROM image.
-This is useful because the "factory" setting stored in the EEPROM such as the tag's serial number are essential for the tag to operation.
+This is useful because the "factory" setting stored in the EEPROM such as the tag's serial number are essential for the tag operation.
 If a software bug or user error causes the information to lost a backup is the easiest way to recover.

 A number of other functions are available that assist reverse engineering